aerogear/offix/docs/ref-conflict-client.md

 ## Conflict Resolution Strategies

 Offix allows developers to define custom conflict resolution strategies.
 You can provide custom conflict resolution strategies to the client in the config by using the provided `ConflictResolutionStrategies` type.
-By default developers do not need to pass any strategy as `ClientWins` is the default.
+By default developers do not need to pass any strategy as `UseClient` is the default.
 Custom strategies can be used also to provide different resolution strategy for certain operations:

 ```javascript
 let customStrategy = {